 Here are the top seven banks in Hawaii that you can open an account with today:

-- Bank of Hawaii
+- Bank of Hawaii: Best Checking Accounts

-- Central Pacific Bank
+- Central Pacific Bank: Best for Free Accounts

-- Hawaii National Bank
+- Hawaii National Bank: Best Business Banking

-- First Hawaiian Bank
+- First Hawaiian Bank: Best Mobile Banking

-- American Savings Bank
+- American Savings Bank: Best Full-Service Bank

-- Territorial Savings Bank
+- Territorial Savings Bank: Best Additional Perks

 1. Bank of Hawaii

-- Offers full-service banking for consumers and businesses
+- Full-service banking for consumers and businesses

 2. CIT Bank

-CIT Bank brings those benefits to the residents of Hawaii as an online-only bank offering high APYs, and little to no fees.
-Customers can access their funds via an ATM if they need to deposit or withdraw cash, or they can conduct all banking transactions electronically for free.
+While CIT Bank doesn’t have branches, customers can access their funds via an ATM if they need to deposit or withdraw cash, or they can conduct all banking transactions electronically for free.